s4nsec/s4nsec/README.md

 - 👋 Hi, I’m @s4nsec
-- 👀 I’m interested in Offensive Security
+- 👀 I’m interested Operating Systems Security, Fuzzing, and Vulnerability Research
-- 🌱 I’m currently learning lots of things

 <!---
 s4nsec/s4nsec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.